Aaditya Krishnamohan

 We received invaluable mentorship and gained firsthand insights into how top trading firms operate.
 Our trading tools have been used by hundreds of traders to analyze trillions in volume, uncovering tens of millions of dollars in hidden trading costs.

-We founded Blockhouse, to do this at scale, and now build quantitative research and trading technology for financial institutions, leveraging state-of-the-art methods to drive superior P&L outcomes.
+We founded Blockhouse, to do this at scale, and now build quantitative trading strategies and infrastructure for financial institutions — leveraging state of the art technology to drive PnL across all tokenized assets.

 "We shape our tools and thereafter our tools shape us."